-As a Hispanic Serving Institution with a goal of meeting the Chancellor Offices Vision for Success, it is crucial that Gavilan College continues to offer services that are equitable to other community colleges.
-Prior to the recent student equity plan, Gavilan College did not have some services for students such as a Career and Transfer Center, Student Activities Office, mental health services, and specialized counseling for Veterans, Foster Youth, and Dreamers.
+As a Hispanic Serving Institution with a goal of meeting the Chancellor Offices Vision for Success, it is crucial that Gavilan College continue to offer services that are equitable to other community colleges.
+Prior to the recent student equity plan, Gavilan College did not provide services for students such as a Career and Transfer Center, Student Activities Office, mental health services, and specialized counseling for Veterans, Foster Youth, and Dreamers.
 However, equity efforts on campus have strived to develop and provide access to appropriate support that is important to helping students be successful.
-Along with this direct support, Gavilan College has also begun to have equity permeate into its Principals of Community, Program Planning and Governance Review.
+Along with this direct support, Gavilan College has also begun to have equity permeate into its Principles of Community, Program Planning and Governance Review.
 The following includes, but is not limited to, important accomplishments and programming.

-1. Principals of Community Board Policy 2715.
-The Equity Committee took lead in updating Board Policy 2715 - Principals of Community.
-An equity workgroup took lead in updating Gavilan College's Principals of Community.
-It was decided that since the campus needed an equity framework that the Principals of Community be transformed to embody an equity framework.
+1. Principles of Community Board Policy 2715.
+The Equity Committee took lead in updating Board Policy 2715 - Principles of Community.
+An equity workgroup took the lead in updating Gavilan College's Principles of Community.
+It was decided that since the campus needed an equity framework, the Principles of Community should be transformed to embody an equity framework.